efmp00/my-latex-templates/README.md

-# my-latex-templates
+### LaTeX Templates
-Repository where I'll share some of the LaTeX templates I've used for homework, reports, books, and more.
-I'll add more templates soon and make small changes to the uploaded files.
+In this repository, I'll upload some of my old LaTeX templates for homework formats, books, presentations, and more.
+Feel free to contact me for potential improvements or mistakes I ignored.